kali-linex/linex/Documentation/virt/kvm/api.rst

 The information is associated with the DIAGNOSE 0x318 instruction, which sets an 8-byte value consisting of a one-byte Control Program Name Code (CPNC) and a 7-byte Control Program Version Code (CPVC).
-The CPNC determines what environment the control program is running in (e.g. Linux, z/VM...), and the CPVC is used for information specific to OS (e.g. Linux version, Linux distribution...)
+The CPNC determines what environment the control program is running in (e.g. Linex, z/VM...), and the CPVC is used for information specific to OS (e.g. Linex version, Linex distribution...)

 If this capability is available, then the CPNC and CPVC can be synchronized